-The SchoolsCompared Revision Guide 2022.
+The SchoolsCompared Revision Guide 2023.
 Part 1.
-Top study secrets to score highly in examinations.
+Top study hacks for revising teens

 It’s easy for revision to feel like the enemy.
-On the run-up to major exam periods, students (and their parents and teachers) can suffer huge amounts of stress, and the tasks ahead can feel utterly overwhelming.
-Now, more than ever, teens have endured enormous disruption due to COVID, and unprecedented uncertainty about what form their exams will take, if any.
-It’s even brought to the fore serious debate about the value and purpose of testing children all together.
+During and on the run-up to major exam periods, students (and their parents and teachers) can suffer huge amounts of stress, and the tasks ahead can feel utterly overwhelming.

-But for those students staring down the barrel of traditional examinations this term, it’s all about maximising the effectiveness of what you do in the here and now.
+But for those students staring down the barrel of examinations over the next few weeks, it’s all about maximising the effectiveness of what you do in the here and now.

 We’ve mined the UAE’s top students and teachers for their ultimate study secrets, to dig up the most helpful, practical and inspiring advice to help tackle revision roadblocks, shed light on the study habits that work best for you, and leave you feeling motivated, focused and bursting with renewed enthusiasm.